arctop/mw75-streamer/README.md

 Stream 12-channel EEG data from MW75 Neuro headphones with WebSocket, CSV, and LSL output support.

+**About `uv`:** This project uses [uv](https://docs.astral.sh/uv/) for fast, reliable Python package management.
+Benefits include faster installs, better dependency resolution, and reproducible environments.
+All commands can be run with regular Python too (see [Alternative: Using Python Directly](#alternative-using-python-directly)), but we use `uv` throughout this documentation for consistency.

 ## Features

 - **Real-time streaming**: 500Hz, 12-channel EEG with µV precision